Summary: Aboriginal red ochre hand stencil in a large camping cave near Goochs Crater (Blue Mountains)

 Near Goochs Crater in the Blue Mountains is an enormous overhang or camping cave.

-On the wall of the overhang is what appears to be a a very faded Aboriginal red ochre hand stencil.
+On the wall of the overhang is what appears to be a very faded Aboriginal red ochre hand stencil.

 Subscribe via Email